 I was thinking I would have to wait a whole semester to know what she decided.
 Mid-semester, I found out.
 She sent me an email telling me that she was using her accommodations for every test; her grades were much better, her confidence was up, less pressure and stress, socializing more, having more fun, and that using her accommodations for every test was worth it.
 I was happy for her.

 I used this example with other students to emphasize a few concepts worth noting.
 First, autonomy should always be respected.
 It was her choice, not mine.
 Second, if you are going to make a choice, know the options and consequences of each.
 An informed decision is a better decision and leads to more self-determination.
-Third, not using accommodations has an impact more profound than just on grades.
+Third, not using accommodations, or even waiting to use accommodations, has an impact more profound than just on grades.
 The mental and emotional impact can be debilitating.

 I hope your student thinks of the consequences of their decision to use or not use their accommodations.
 Go into it with both eyes wide open.
+Understand what can happen by waiting to use accommodations.
 Awareness can change everything.